yield-sync/specifications/v1-vaults/V1VaultDeployer.md

 1. Must have authorization for Yield Sync governance

 1. Must store the address of the Yield Sync governance contract
+	- Implement getter if required

-2. Must store the address of the Yield Sync Registry contract
+2. Must store the address of the Yield Sync `V1VaultRegistry` contract
+	- Implement getter if required

 3. Must store the fee
 	1. Can be 0